HEMANTH-S-KUMAR-1/Professional-Weather-Dashboard/CLOUDFLARE_DEPLOYMENT.md

 ## Troubleshooting

 - **Build failures**: Check build logs for errors
+  - If you see a "terser not found" error, use the `npm run build:cloudflare` command which automatically installs terser before building
 - **API connectivity issues**: Verify environment variables and CORS settings
 - **404 errors**: Check your `_redirects` file configuration
 - **Performance issues**: Use Cloudflare's Analytics to identify bottlenecks
+- **Wrangler.toml issues**: If you're using a wrangler.toml file, ensure it has the `pages_build_output_dir` property correctly set

 For additional help, refer to [Cloudflare Pages documentation](https://developers.cloudflare.com/pages/).